-- 12.1 A member of the public may request permission to speak to the Board at a Board Meeting, or such a person may request that a document, petition or proposal be placed before the Board, by contacting the Secretary-Treasurer by 4:00 p.m. of the Wednesday preceding the meeting during which the person wishes to be heard. - 12.2 The Chair reviews all applications submitted under 12.1 and may: - 12.2.1 Approve that the application, in which case the Chair will determine the date and the meeting at which the public delegation will be heard or at which the document, petition or proposal in question shall be placed before the Board for consideration; or - 12.2.2 That the applicant shall be required to submit further information before the application is considered further; or - 12.2.3 That the application shall be referred to the Superintendent or to a Committee of the Board for study and recommendation as to how it is to be handled, but the Chair will retain the authority to make the final decision on the application, heeding or ignoring the recommendation; or

-- 12.2.4 That the application shall be refused. - 12.3 The Board may resolve to override or modify the Chair's decision on a specific application submitted under Section 12.1
+- 11.3 Every bylaw shall be dealt with in the following stages: - 11.3.1 First reading no debate or amendment; - 11.3.2 Second reading discussion of the bylaw; - 11.3.3 Third reading final decision. - 11.4 The Board may not give a bylaw more than two (2) readings at any one meeting unless the members of the Board who are present at the meeting unanimously agree to give the bylaw all three (3) readings at that meeting.
+Where multiple bylaws of the same type are before the Board, they can be dealt with in one package with three (3) readings being given to the package rather than to each individual bylaw. - 11.5 The Secretary-Treasurer shall certify on a copy of each bylaw the readings and the times thereof and the context of any amendment passed in Committee. - 11.6 The trustee who introduces a bylaw may withdraw the same at any state with the agreement of the trustees. - 12.
+Rules for Public Participation Applications - 12.1 A member/Members of the public may request permission to speak to the Board at a Board Meeting (known as a public delegation), or such a person/persons may request that a document, petition or proposal be placed before the Board, by contacting the Secretary-Treasurer.
+Requests to appear as a public delegation must outline the topic and purpose of the delegation and must be submitted in writing ten calendar days prior to a scheduled meeting. - 12.2 The Chair reviews all applications submitted under 12.1 and may: - 12.2.1 Approve that the application, in which case the Chair will determine the date and the meeting at which the public delegation will be heard or at which the document, petition or proposal in question shall be placed before the Board for consideration; or - 12.2.2 That the applicant(s) shall be required to submit further information before the application is considered further; or - 12.2.3 That the application shall be referred to the Superintendent or to a Committee of the Board for study and recommendation as to how it is to be handled, but the Chair will retain the authority to make the final decision on the application, heeding or ignoring the recommendation; or - 12.2.4 That the application shall be refused. - 12.3 The Board may resolve to override or modify the Chair's decision on a specific application submitted under Section 12.1